WCI-Computer-Science/Tyr/DOCUMENTATION.md

 A constraint has an identifier, a depth, a name, a description, a type, and a field marking it as an award or not.

 The depth field stores something similar to depth in a tree.
 If the constraint is basic, the depth is 0.
-If it's compound, the depth is 1 + the maximum depth of all its sub-constraints.
+If it's compound, the depth is the maximum depth of all its sub-constraints + 1.
 A super-constraint will always have a higher depth than a sub-constraint.
 This means the depth effectively serves as a priority: we process all constraints starting with the least depth.
 This allows us to process all constraints bottom-up in O(n) time, compared to O(2^n) time for a naive top-down processing.